zihangxiang/Practical-Differentially-Private-and-Byzantine-resilient-Federated/README.md

 ## 2. To Reproduce

-> install packages as described in "requirements.txt"
+> Install packages as described in "requirements.txt"

-> open "\datasets\dataset_setup.py", edit function "get_dataset_data_path" to return the path you specified to store the dataset source file.
+> Open "\datasets\dataset_setup.py", edit function "get_dataset_data_path" to return the path you specified to store the dataset source file.

 > Check the setups in script `*.sh`, then run it in a terminal.